Metatab/metapack/README.rst

 Install
 -------

 Metapack only works with Python 3.5 or later, and you'll almost certainly want to install it into a virtual environment.
+To set up a virtual environment:

 .. code-block:: bash

-    $ python3 -mvenv metapack
+    python3 -mvenv metapack
+    cd metapack
+    source bin/activate

+Since we're stil in development, it may be best to install

 Install the package from PiPy with: